r-st/nodiceware/README.md

 **WARNING:** If you need really strong passphrases roll your dice and don't use generated dice rolls.

+**WARNING:** If you enter your dice rolls as the parameter, it may remain in your shell history.
+Don't use this option when generating secret passphrases.

 Alternative word lists
 ----------------------
 You can use your own word lists in the following form: (rolls) (word)\n